What is a site plan?

 The black dots on your floor plan indicate your home’s downpipes.
 This is where stormwater is collected and distributed to your legal point of discharge.

-Downpipes shown on the right hand side of the Carlisle Illawarra Grand.
+Downpipes shown on the right hand side of the Carlisle Kensington Grand Deluxe.

 Visualising your home’s layout with your internal floor plans